kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 I look at the clock when the bus arrives.
 It's 8:57am.
 As we step out, we reorient ourselves, among a crowd of visitors.
 Looking right, there's a *torii* gate leading to the *Nachi* Falls.
 Turning my head left, a staircase that leads to the *Nachi* shrine.

 *Nachi-no-Taki-mae* is a bend in the road that feels compressed by traffic and guardrails.
 A small parking lot sits in the corner, a clutch of souvenir shops lines the curb, and a signed path leads towards the falls.
-Buses sigh, people reshuffle bags, and the crowd moves as on.
+Buses sigh, people reshuffle bags, and the crowd moves on.
 It works as a waystation more than a place to linger, a stop where you wait to get somewhere better.
 A *liminal space*.

 As we stroll towards the falls, can you guess who we spotted, out of the blue?
 Yes, *Fey*.
 We hug and rush to ask about her adventure yesterday, when she kept going after we stopped in *Koguchi*. *"It was hard!
 I kept walking until darkness, arriving around 10pm"*, she told us.
 Without a lodging reservation, she roamed around and was lucky to find an available room in a random guesthouse. *"Scary"*, she says with a nervous laugh about walking at night. *"I found a mother and her son in the trail, and we finished the route as a group together with our phone light.
 Then I knocked a few doors and found a spare room to stay."*